History of the Eastern Orthodox Church: Russia

-The success of the conversion of the Bulgarians facilitated the conversion of other East Slavic peoples, most notably the Rus', predecessors of Belarusians, Russians, and Ukrainians.
+The success of the conversion of the Bulgarians facilitated the conversion of the East Slavs.
 By the beginning of the 11th century most of the Slavic world, including, Bulgaria, Serbia, and Russia had converted to Orthodox Christianity.
 Bulgaria's Church was officially recognized as a Patriarchate by Constantinople in 927, Serbia's in 1346, and Russia's in 1589.

 Through a series of Wars with the World of Islam the church did indeed establish itself as the protector of Orthodoxy (see the Eastern Question and the Russo-Turkish wars).

 Under Mongol rule

-Russia lay under Mongol rule from the 13th through the 15th century.
-The Mongol invasion of Rus of 1237–1242AD led to what is called the Tatar period in Russian history.
+Russia lay under Mongol rule from the 13th century through the 15th century.
+The Mongol invasion of Rus' in 1237–1242 led to what is called the Tatar period in Russian history.
 This period led to great calamity for the internal structure of Russia.
-Much of Russia was ruled by Mongols and Russian Princes (of whom had limited power).
+Much of Russia was ruled by Mongols, and the Russian princes were subordinated to the Mongols.

-The eventual end of the reign of the Golden Horde is said to have begun with the Battle of Kulikovo 8 September 1380.
-Which involves the famous Orthodox legend of Monk and Russian champion Alexander Peresvet and his death that mark the battle's beginning.
-The final pseudo-battle or face off that ended Mongol rule in Russia was the Great stand on the Ugra river in 1480AD.
-The death toll (by battle, massacre, flooding, and famine) of the Mongol wars of conquest is placed at about 40 million according to some sources.
+The eventual end of the reign of the Golden Horde is said to have begun with the Battle of Kulikovo on 8 September 1380, which involves the famous Orthodox legend of the Russian monk and champion Alexander Peresvet and his death that mark the beginning of the battle.
+The final face-off that formally ended Mongol rule in Russia was the Great Stand on the Ugra River in 1480.